'Grigg's On Fire' again as Wigan stun West Ham in FA Cup

 The Premier League's bottom club Swansea City were also held to a 1-1 draw at League Two Notts County while Huddersfield Town drew 1-1 with Championship (second-tier) visitors Birmingham City.

-It was David Moyes' West Ham who suffered the sort of nightmare Cup afternoon the bigger clubs dread.
+Above all, it was David Moyes's West Ham who suffered the sort of nightmare Cup afternoon the bigger clubs dread.

-Wigan's hero was the Northern Ireland striker Grigg, who again found himself the subject of the fans' favourite chorus of "Will Grigg's On Fire" as he headed home after seven minutes and converted a second-half penalty.
+Wigan's hero proved to be Northern Ireland striker Grigg, who again found himself the subject of the fans' favourite chorus of "Will Grigg's On Fire" as he headed home after seven minutes and converted a second-half penalty.

 To compound their misery, the Hammers had to play for more than 40 minutes with 10 men after Arthur Masuaku was sent off soon after the break for spitting at Wigan's Nick Powell.

-The League One leaders had knocked out Premier League Bournemouth in the third round and Moyes quickly recognised why when Grigg sent a powerful header past England goalkeeper Joe Hart.
+League One leaders Wigan, who knocked out Premier League Bournemouth in the third round, have seen fortunes dip since lifting the Cup in 2013.

-Wigan's fortunes have dipped since lifting the Cup in 2013, the year they earned the unwanted distinction of being the only side to win the trophy while also being relegated from the top flight.

-Yet their fans at the DW Stadium, who have recently been used to their side creating FA Cup shocks, were left in ecstasy when Grigg scored his second in the 62nd minute from the spot after a hand-ball from Reece Burke.
+Yet their fans at the DW Stadium were again left celebrating when Grigg scored his second in the 62nd minute from the spot.

 "A Cup run is great.
 The extra games are no problem for us.
-If it is a top Premier League team next, we will take that," said a delighted Grigg, after becoming the tournament's top scorer this season with his fifth and sixth goals.
+If it is a top Premier League team next, we will take that," said a delighted Grigg.

 FAVOURITES FALTER